gromacs/gromacs/docs/user-guide/terminology.rst

 the right-hand face, then enters the simulation box by the left-hand face.
 In the example of a large protein, if you look at the face of the simulation box that is opposite to the one from which the protein is protruding, then a hole in the solvent will be visible.
-The reason that the molecule(s) move from where they were initially located within the box is (for the vast majority of simulations) they are free to diffuse around.
+The reason why the molecule(s) move from where they were initially located within the box is that they are (for the vast majority of simulations) free to diffuse around.
 And so they do.
 They are not held in a magic location of the box.
 The box is not centered around anything while performing the simulation.
 Molecules are not made whole as a matter of course.
 Moreover, any periodic cell shape can be expressed as a parallelepiped (a.k.a.